Your hiking gear is crucial for any of your hiking experiences in nature!

 This should be fresh cold water, so try freezing some bottles of water the night before you begin your trail as this means they will stay cold for longer.

 What you wear is also essential.

 A hat is vital to protect your head from the sun, and you will need to wear clothing that is light and breathable.

 Sunglasses are also a good idea for keeping the sun out of your eyes and allowing you to see the terrain ahead clearly.

 Finally, taking sunscreen is a necessity.

 Make sure you apply plenty of high-factor sunscreens before you begin your hike and reapply at regular intervals to make sure you are fully protected from the sun.

 The Secrets to Ultralight Hiking

 Ultralight hiking is advantageous as it makes hiking less strenuous and more enjoyable.
-Many people find it difficult to carry only a little weight as so many pieces of equipment are essential to hikers.
+Many people find it challenging to carry only a little weight as so many pieces of equipment are essential to hikers.